Pre-Owned Cars Are In Demand — And Trade-In Cash Offers Are At 'Highest Ever'

 To put it in perspective: In November, there are 15 new cars on the lot at Niello Volkswagen, while usually, there are 100.

 “There’s really no vehicle that’s not in demand.
 I mean, everything from Kias and Hyundai and Hondas, up to Mercedes, Porsches, Audis, Volkswagens, everything.
-Everything is in high demand right now,” said Thomas.MORE NEWS: Homeless Say They Have Little Resources Amid Growing Crisis In Sacramento
+Everything is in high demand right now,” said Thomas.MORE NEWS: Drones Part Of U.S. Forest Service's New Reforestation Mission

 Thomas said he expects the delays at auto factories to continue into 2023.
 As for when he sees trade-in offers going down, that’s harder to pinpoint.
 He said his advice for those considering a trade-in is not to wait — because there is no precedent for a buy-back market like this one.